 Here are a few of the biggest reasons why:

 Your customers are going to remember how you made them feel.
-However, not only will they remember how you made them feel, but you can bet that they’ll also be telling others about the experience as well.
+However, not only will they remember how you made them feel, but you can bet that your now loyal customers will also be telling others about the experience as well.

 Your customer service team is a representation of your company as a whole, and those team members are interacting with your customers.
 If your company is not being represented in the best way due to a poor customer service experience, you better believe that customers will associate that experience with your brand—until (and if) they’re proven otherwise.